 Click the Performance tab for standard fund performance.

-During the quarter, within the equity markets, growth stocks outperformed dividend stocks, with the Russell 1000 Growth Index returning 0.12% while the Dow Jones Select Dividend Index returned -2.64%.
-The fund’s equity portfolio is diversified across qualified dividend income stocks and hence our style was impacted by this relative performance differential.
-In terms of asset allocation, Dow Jones Select Dividend Index underperformed the broader Barclays Aggregate Index and the Barclays Treasury Index.
-The fund is overweight equities at 50% of its asset allocation relative to its neutral 40% equity index exposure and class.
-The equity relative overweight, which has helped performance since 2010, was a relative negative contributor during the quarter.
+Within the equity markets, value stocks underperformed growth stocks during the quarter, with the Russell 1000 Value Index returning 3.48% and the Russell 1000 Growth Index 4.58%.
+In terms of asset allocation, the Russell 1000 Value Index outperformed both the broader Barclays Aggregate Index and the Barclays Treasury Index.
+The fund is overweight equities at 45% of its asset allocation relative to its neutral 40% equity index exposure and class.
+The equity relative overweight, which has helped performance since 2010, was a positive contributor during the quarter.

-In the equity portfolio, stock selection detracted from and sector weight added to the fund’s overall performance.
-Relative to the fund’s Dow Jones Select Dividend Index, the two best performing sectors were Utilities and Health Care.
-The two sectors that most negatively contributed to fund performance were Energy and Consumer Discretionary.
+In the equity portfolio, stock selection and sector weight both detracted from the fund’s overall performance.
+Relative to the fund’s Russell 1000 Value Index benchmark, the three best performing sectors were Information Technology, Real Estate and Materials.
+The three sectors that most negatively contributed to fund performance were Financials, Consumer Staples and Utilities.

-On an absolute basis the five securities contributing most fund performance were Newmont Mining (ELN), Lam Research (ELN), Abbvie, AT&T, and Lorillard.
-The five positions detracting most from performance were Frontier Communications, Hospitality Properties Trust, CenturyLink, GlaxoSmithKline and Superior Energy (ELN).
+On an absolute basis the five securities contributing most fund performance were Alibaba (Conv., Pfd.), Stanley Black & Decker (Conv., Pfd), Microsoft, Cisco Systems and Leidos Holdings.
+The five positions detracting most from performance were Dynegy (Conv.
+Pfd.), Verizon, Altria, Post (Conv.
+Pfd.) and Exelon.

-Click on the Portfolio Characteristics tab for the fund’s top 10 holdings.
+Click on the Portfolio Characteristics tab for the fund’s top ten holdings.

 The fund continues to strive to achieve its primary goal of current income and long-term growth of income with capital appreciation as a secondary objective.

-Sector overweight positions relative to the fund’s Dow Jones Select Dividend Index benchmark include Health Care, Information Technology, and Telecom Services.
-The fund’s largest underweight positions include Utilities, Energy, and Consumer Staples.
+Sector overweight positions relative to the fund’s Russell 1000 Value Index benchmark include Information Technology, Utilities and Telecom.
+The fund’s largest underweight positions include Financials, Energy and Materials.

-Similarly, within the fixed-income portfolio we believe the best opportunities currently are to remain overweight high yield, market-weight EM and underweight the higher quality markets relative to the fixed-income portfolio’s blended benchmark.
-The portfolio had an average effective duration of 4.2 years vs. the benchmark at 4.5 years.
-The fixed-income portfolio’s yield-curve positioning has been changed from a flattening bias to a neutral position.
+The fixed-income portfolio remains slightly overweight high yield, neutral in EM and slightly underweight the higher quality corporate and mortgage markets relative to the fixed-income portfolio’s blended benchmark.
+The portfolio had an average effective duration of 3.83 years versus the benchmark at 4.19 years.
+The fixed-income portfolio is positioned neutral relative to the yield curve.